It’s not hard to makeover cabinets, if you’ve got the time, effort, and basic painting skills then you can do this project!

-The right tools and product quality make a big difference too, but we’ll talk about that later.
+Using the right tools & high quality products makes a big difference too, but we’ll talk about that later.

-This is such a big topic with a lot of information so I’m going to break it into 3 parts.
+This topic has a lot of information so I’m breaking it into 3 parts…

 - Time Commitment & Shortcuts